KISRDevelopment/Story-Time/README.md

 Story-Time
 ==========

-For the repository!
+Fork the repository!

 Add a line!

 Create a pull request!

 Pick pull requests to merge!